titoiunit/cloud-engineering-portfolio/README.md

 It brings together my hands-on projects in AWS, Azure, Terraform, Python, Docker, CI/CD, backend fundamentals, and cloud architecture.

-The goal is to show my growth as a hands-on junior cloud / DevOps engineer who can build, document, and explain practical infrastructure projects.
+The goal is to show my growth as a hands-on cloud / DevOps engineer who can build, document, and explain practical infrastructure projects.

 ## Portfolio focus